 John serves as the President of GFS, since its pre-launch in 2018.
-John is the founder and developer of Math Bee and had been the chief officer of the program since 2011.
+John is the founder and developer of MathBee and has been the chief officer of the program since 2011.

 Lawrence serves as GFS board member and Robotics area lead since November 2019.

-Serves as GFS board member, and HR area lead since March 2019.
+Fred serves as GFS board member, and HR area lead since March 2019.

 Fred brings with him over forty years of executive work experience in a corporate environment.
 He had recently retired as Senior Director and Ombudsperson at Universal Orlando Resort.
 Fred Held numerous leadership positions specializing in Human Resources and Developed and designed strategic programs that supported and promoted a high performing and inclusive workforce.
-His extensive work experience, leadership and prior community service involvements provides tremendous positive contribution to GFS and added value both as a collaborator and role model.
+His extensive work experience, leadership and prior community service involvements provides tremendous positive contribution to GFS and added value both as a collaborator and as a role model.

 Fred is committed to supporting under-resourced youth especially in providing opportunities to enhance their STEM related skills and knowledge.
 He sees the great opportunity in GFS to reach kids that may have no other avenue to enhance their knowledge of STEAM programs.